We would like to thank Lisa (Elisabet) for all of her kind help in compiling this list Swedish names - Thanks Lisa!

 Origins of Swedish Surnames

-The origins of Swedish Baby Names include place names, names related to mythology and history, origins from colours, plants and other types of nature, fictional origins, historical origins, characteristic and religious origins.
-We then move on to German Baby Names which can be classed as Descriptive names, Place names, Speciality names and finally unique (or created names).
+The origins of Swedish Baby Names and surnames include places, mythology and history, origins from colours, plants and other types of nature, fictional origins, historical origins, characteristic and religious origins.
+We then move on to surnames which can be classed as Descriptive, Place, Speciality and finally unique (or created names).

 What Swedish baby name shall I give to my baby?